ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/resources/prometheusrule-alerts/Custom-Alerts.md

 Node-Disk-Space-Warning
 Severity: warning
 ```
-This alert is triggered when a node will run of of disk space in the next 6 hours at current usgae rate.
+This alert is triggered when a node will run off of disk space in the next 6 hours at the current usage rate.

 Expression:
 ```